tutek1/DTLabs/09_Audio/lab09.md

 #### Using Animations
 One way that you can do this is to **reimport** the animations with `Custom Tracks` enabled.
 Then **adding** a `Call Method` tracks with **calls to play the SFX** at the exact moment the feet touch the ground.

 However, since we are using a `BlendTree2D` for the walking animation, all 4 calls from the 4 animations that are blended are called.
-Ideally, we would only want the `Call Method` track of the animation with the biggest weight to be called, but even with this approach, walking diagonally would not sound right.
+Ideally, we would only want the `Call Method` track of the animation with the biggest weight to be called, but even with this approach, walking diagonally would be problematic.

 #### Using Physics
 The other way, which we will implement, is to **place colliders at the bottom of the feet** of the player and play SFX upon collision with the ground.